dell/csm-docs/content/docs/authorization/deployment/rpm/_index.md

 The CSM for Authorization proxy server is installed using a single binary installer.

+If CSM for Authorization is being installed on a system where SELinux is enabled, you must ensure the proper SELinux policies have been installed.

 ### Single Binary Installer

 The easiest way to obtain the single binary installer RPM is directly from the [GitHub repository's releases](https://github.com/dell/karavi-authorization/releases) section.